Wenzhou train collision: Background

-Technology in use

 Signalling

 Railway signalling systems are designed to prevent any train from entering a stretch of track occupied by another train.
 But in the Wenzhou collision, Train D301 ran onto the track occupied by Train D3115, indicating a signal failure.
 The 28 July 2011 announcement, by the Beijing National Railway Research and Design Institute of Signals and Communication, that signal equipment had a design flaw, and that it would "shoulder responsibility" for the accident, confirmed that the accident was a result of signal failure.

 The signalling technology installed on Chinese 200 to 250 km/h high speed lines, including the Ningbo–Taizhou–Wenzhou railway where the accident occurred, is Chinese Train Control System CTCS-2 which is the Chinese version of European Train Control System Level 1.
 (Note: ETCS, European Train Control System is part of ERTMS.)
 The CTCS-2 system uses the classical technology of track circuits to detect the presence of a train on a piece of track.
 In addition, CTCS-2 uses both fixed-data balises (track-mounted transponders) and controllable-data balises controlled by a Lineside Electronic Unit (LEU) to transmit essential information and signal instructions from the Train Control Center to trains.
 Information and signal instructions are transmitted by the balises as "telegrams", which are picked up by a balise transmission module mounted under the head of the train, and sent to an on-board "vital computer" for decoding.
 Using the data it has received, the computer calculates a "speed control curve" showing the maximum speed the train can maintain while allowing sufficient braking distance before any danger.
 The information is displayed to the train driver on a monitor.
 Should the driver disregard this information by overspeeding, or enter a danger zone, the Vital Computer can make an automatic brake application.